zzkzzzz/CS3245-HW4/README.txt

 by a constant beta.

 - In our implementation, the algorithm is applied to each subquery in the given query.
 For each subquery, the relevant document vectors are obtained from the postings file and used to calculate the new query vector.
 The original query vector is  multiplied by alpha, and the relevant document vector is normalized by the number of relevant documents and weighted by beta.
 The resulting vector is then added to the original query vector to produce the new query vector.
 Finally, the resulting query vector is returned.

+(However, in the final version, we disable query word correction and query expansion as the performance does not incease)

 2. Query evaluation